velo-finance/fi.velotoken.ux/README.md

 # fi.velotoken.ux

-A [re-frame](https://github.com/day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/day8/re-frame) application designed to provide a UX to the VELO Token DAO.
+This is a community project.

 ## Getting Started